Raphdf201/coursLoadingBar/README.md

 # Loading bar

-This little site implements a loading bar for big sites
+This little site implements a loading bar for heavy sites